BradleyCodeU/bradleycodeu.github.io/_apcsp/turtlegames/041Turtlegamev3.md

 Here are the required features...

+1. ALL turtles must have an image file as their shape.
+[Read this tutorial](https://blog.trinket.io/using-images-in-turtle-programs/).
+For the best result, find small PNG files with transparent backgrounds.
-Create a function called reset() and use it to add MORE enemies, reset enemy locations, reset the player location, reset coins, etc. Do NOT reset scores.
+1. Create a function called reset() and use it to add MORE enemies, reset enemy locations, reset the player location, reset coins, etc. Do NOT reset scores.
-MUST increase the speed of the game with each level.
+1. MUST increase the speed of the game with each level.
 Players and enemies will move forward slightly faster each round.
 You should probably make players rotate faster too.
-Players and enemies cannot go out of bounds.
+1. Players and enemies cannot go out of bounds.
 If they do... they either wrap around, change their heading, or reset the level.
 Your choice.
 You can either use [.position() or .pos()](https://docs.python.org/3.3/library/turtle.html?highlight=turtle#turtle.position). to get both the xy coordinates OR use [.xcor() and .ycor()](https://docs.python.org/3.3/library/turtle.html?highlight=turtle#turtle.xcor). to get each separate coordinate.
-Create one or more "guards."
+1. Create one or more "guards."
 A guard is an enemy that follows a set route (for example, walking back and forth next to the goal) and will kill either player if it touches them.
-Have a writer Turtle that writes the current Level on the screen.
+1. Have a writer Turtle that writes the current Level on the screen.
 For example, "Level 1"